 - Always keep your feet in the footwell when the vehicle is moving; never rest them on the dash panel, out of the window or on the seat.
 This also applies to passengers.
 An incorrect sitting position exposes you to an increased risk of injury in the event of a braking manoeuvre or an accident.
 If the airbag is triggered, you could sustain severe injuries due to an incorrect sitting position. - It is important for the driver and front passenger to maintain a distance of at least 25 cm from the steering wheel or dash panel.
-Failure to respect the minimum distance means that the airbag will not protect you.
+If you fail to observe the minimum distance, the airbag will not protect you.
 Risk of fatal injury.
 The distance between the driver and the steering wheel or between the front passenger and the dash panel should always be as great as possible. - Adjust the driver or front passenger seat only when the vehicle is stationary.
-This also applies to the forwards/backwards adjustment of the rear seats.
 Otherwise your seat could move unexpectedly while the vehicle is moving.
 This could increase the risk of an accident and therefore injury.
 In addition, while adjusting your seat, you will assume an incorrect sitting position.
 Risk of fatal accidents. - Special guidelines apply to installing a child seat on the front passenger seat.
-When installing a child seat, observe the warning note in the ⇒ page 46, "Child safety". ■ afety First Operating instructions Tips and Maintenance Technical Date
+When installing a child seat, observe the warning note in the \Rightarrow page 43, "Child safety".